Stonewall, the Great Gay Migration and the Monumental Divide

 Survivor: A Reality Competition

 I once got burned, listening to and then watching a TED Talk by someone who claimed to be able to turn desert into meadow.
-So enthusiastic was I that I sent the talk to family and friends, only to be told by one friend, who had ranching experience, that the claim was preposterous.1 When I looked into it I found out my friend appeared to be right.
+So enthusiastic was I that I sent the talk to family and friends, only to be told by one friend, who had ranching experience, that the claim was preposterous.3 When I looked into it I found out my friend appeared to be right.
 So, caveat lector; I don’t think I could confirm or deny what follows as easily.

 I came across an article online last October and made a note to write about it.
 Checking now, wouldn’t you know, the author did his own TED Talk in December.
-When reading the article, all I knew about Douglas Rushkoff was that he often is invited to speak at gatherings of—well, the conclave he discusses in the article was of “a hundred or so investment bankers.”2 I could have moved on at that point but his title and tagline were too intriguing: “Survival of the Richest.
+When reading the article, all I knew about Douglas Rushkoff was that he often is invited to speak at gatherings of—well, the conclave he discusses in the article was of “a hundred or so investment bankers.”4 I could have moved on at that point but his title and tagline were too intriguing: “Survival of the Richest.
 The wealthy are plotting to leave us behind.”
-Continue reading “Survives of the Rich and Famous”

 Morrissey and Milkshakes: Some Say (I Got Devil)

 As I noted in my last post, I can’t ignore Morrissey’s recent displays of support of the relatively new political party For Britain.
 What follows is my personal approach to the ongoing controversy—mainly looking for clues in Morrissey’s own words via his 2013 memoir, Autobiography (London: Penguin Classics).
 But I begin by listening to his new album.
-Continue reading “Morrissey and Milkshakes: Some Say (I Got Devil)”

 Morrissey Morass

 Given my commentary regarding Morrissey in my posts here I can’t ignore his support for what’s described as the “far-right political party” For Britain.
-I haven’t delved into this but am reminded of how filmmaker Derek Jarman, with whom Morrissey collaborated,3 sounded the alarum of Britain’s demise.
+I haven’t delved into this but am reminded of how filmmaker Derek Jarman, with whom Morrissey collaborated,5 sounded the alarum of Britain’s demise.
 And there’s other stuff.
 Again, I won’t ignore this.

 Make mine a La Croix